rtfeldman/node-test-runner/README.md

 Specify which format to use for reporting your test results.
 Valid options are:

-- `console` (default): pretty, human readable formatted output
+- `console` (default): pretty, human readable formatted output.
-- `json`: every event is written as a json-encoded object
+- `json`: newline-delimited json with an object for each event.
-- `junit`: junit-compatible xml
+- `junit`: junit-compatible xml.

 <!---->